ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers error messages as received from the Database

 #### B. Check the existence of a Location in Master DB
-Upon receiving a request to validate the Location Name with input parameters (Location Name)the system checks the Location Name in the Master DB
+Upon receiving a request to validate the Location Name with input parameters (Location Name), the system checks the Location Name in the Master DB
 1. Validates if the request contains the following input parameters
 * Location Name - Mandatory
 2. If the mandatory input parameters are missing, throw the appropriate message
 1. In case of Exceptions, system triggers relevant error messages
 #### C. Fetch Location Hierarchy Levels based on a Language Code
-Upon receiving a request to fetch the Location Hierarchy Levels with input parameters (Language Code) the system fetches the Location Hierarchy Levels
+Upon receiving a request to fetch the Location Hierarchy Levels with input parameters (Language Code), the system fetches the Location Hierarchy Levels
 1. Validates if the request contains following input parameters (Language Code)
 * Language Code - Mandatory
 2. Validates if the response contains the Location Hierarchy Levels with the following attributes